 The Director of the Program is the official, non-academic advisor for participating students.
 Personal, social, academic, and other concerns are handled by Program staff.

-The offices of the Minority Student Program are located in the Center for Cultural Pluralism.
+The offices of the Minority Student Program are located in the Center for Cultural Pluralism and at 41 South Prospect Street, (802) 656-3380.

 Center for Cultural Pluralism